 - After 15 years, STILL the most potent and best flavor producing balloon-style vaporizer

-- Not great for solo vaping
+- Not the most practical for quick solo vaping

-- Can't easily attach a bong or other type of water-filtration
+- Can't easily attach to a bubbler

 The Volcano Vaporizer is the only vaporizer which is officially qualified as a medical device in two (2) countries (Canada and Israel).
 It's by no means easy to get such a certification.
 Any such device is subject to vigorous and extensive testing before it’s given such a certification.